Glory By Honor XIV

-Glory By Honor XIV was a two night, two city professional wrestling event produced by the U.S.-based wrestling promotion Ring of Honor, and the 14th Glory By Honor.
-The first night of the event took place on October 23, 2015, at the Wings Event Center in Kalamazoo, Michigan.
+Glory By Honor XIV (also known as Glory By Honor XIV Champions Vs. All Stars) was a two night, two city professional wrestling event produced by the U.S.-based wrestling promotion Ring of Honor, and the 14th Glory By Honor.
+The first night of the event took place on October 23, 2015 as a television taping for ROH's weekly television program at the Wings Event Center in Kalamazoo, Michigan.
 The second part of the event took place on October 24, 2015, at Montgomery County Fairgrounds Coliseum in Dayton, Ohio.